buildingSMART-Finland/InfraModel/markdown/routeplanning.md

 ## String line model {#sec:stringlinemodel}

 An *alignment group* **\<Alignments>** is a collection of geometric alignments and line strings.
 The string line model of a route is composed of their descriptions in the file, ordered into layers.
-The order of *alignment* descriptions within the *alignment group* does not matter.
 The string line model used in Inframodel is based on the Leica RoadRunner software.

 ![String line model]({{figure Road_stringline_model.png}} "String line model]"){{figst stringlinemodel]}}